Bridging the Gap First Grade Classroom

 Lead Teacher, Ms. Caroline

 My name is Caroline Worthy.
-I am so excited to be the assistant teacher for our first grade Bridging the Gap class!
+I am so excited to be the lead teacher for our first grade Bridging the Gap class!
 I have been working at Hope since 2014 and I started my teaching position at the beginning of summer 2015.

 I grew up in Greenville and graduated from the University of South Carolina with a BA in Psychology.
 Working with children is my passion and my students always make my day!